Llap (region): Prehistory

 This region was ruled by an Illyrian tribe, Dardani where the Kingdom of Dardania took place.
 The south part of the region, the Gallap of Llap, were inhabited by Galabri tribe.
 This may prove the origin of the toponym Gallap, which is thought to come from the name of this tribe.
 Strabo writes that they are a "people of the Dardaniatae, in whose land is an ancient city".
-In the village of Gllamnik has been found an ancient locality who is believed to be Vindenis.
+In the village of Gllamnik an ancient locality has been found, who is believed to be Vendenis.
 This locality belongs to the Roman period (I-IV centuries) and that of late antiquity (IV-VI centuries).
 Although the excavations at this site were quite modest (a total of 534 m2 or only 2% of the area was excavated), they shed light on traces of Roman antiquity where special discoveries such as the Orpheus Mosaic, unique in the Balkans and beyond.

+Medieval Period

+Abbot of Diokle from the second half of the 12th century mentions that Rashka or Serbia extended until Arberia(Albania), the region of present day Llap.

 Ottoman Period

-Considering the fact that Kosovo was under Ottoman Rule, also Podujevo remained under Ottoman Rule from 1455 to 1912.
-In the first Ottoman records of the Sanjak of Vučitrn in 1455, we encounter the Nahija of Llap which was the second largest nahija in this sanjak.
-Nahija had 219 settlements, which includes some villages of today's municipalities of: Mitrovica, Vushtrri, Skenderaj, about 90% of Pristina and Podujevo as a whole.
+Considering the fact that Kosovo was under Ottoman Rule, also Podujevë remained under Ottoman Rule from 1455 to 1912.
+In the first Ottoman records of the Sanjak of Viçitrina in 1455, we encounter the Nahija of Llap which was the second largest nahija in this sanjak.
+Nahija had 219 settlements, which includes some villages of today's municipalities of: Mitrovica, Vushtrri, Skenderaj, about 90% of Pristina and Podujevë as a whole.
 In the Defter of Jizya of 1485, Llapi had 5,952 Christian families while in 1488/89 Llapi had 7,399 households.
-In the Ottomanrecords of 1566–74, Nahija of Llap was divided into 4 smaller nahijas: Llap, Gollak, Belasnica and Trepča.
-After the partition, Nahija of Llap extended to the present territory of the municipality of Podujevo as a whole, and a large part of the municipality of Pristina, to the southernmost villages of this municipality.
+In the Ottoman records of 1566–74, Nahija of Llap was divided into 4 smaller nahijas: Llap, Gollak, Belasnica and Trepča.
+After the partition, Nahija of Llap extended to the present territory of the municipality of Podujevë as a whole, and a large part of the municipality of Pristina, to the southernmost villages of this municipality.

 In 1487, Albanian toponyms such as Arbanas were mentioned in the Nahija of Llapi.
+Ottoman writer Evliya Celebi mentioned the Llap River as having "its source in Albania" and joining other rivers before flowing into the Danube, during one of his travels to Kosovo in the 1660s.